analogdevicesinc/msdk/Documentation/pull_request_template.md

 10. **build** – changes that affect build system, tool chain, or any other external dependencies
 11. **revert** – reverts a commit

 Appending an `!` at the end of the type signifies the PR is a breaking or major change.
+The <!> is optional in the PR format.

 NOTE: The type is case sensitive and must match one of the listed types.

 #### Scopes

 The scopes are dependent on the changes based on their location in the MSDK.
-This list of possible scopes are:
+The list of possible scopes are:

-1.  **BLE** – Any bluetooth related changes (e.g. Cordio)
+1.  **BLE** – Any bluetooth related changes (i.e. Cordio)
 2.  **Documentation** – Any changes in msdk/Documentation folder
 3.  **Examples** – Any changes in msdk/Examples
 4.  **Tools** – Any changes in msdk/Tools